-My work represents an ongoing study of daily life routines, from personal to communal spaces.
-I am particularly interested in the overlooked details within a larger frame.
-I focus on shapes, lines, shadows and light.
+My work represents an ongoing study of daily life routines, from personal to communal spaces: from static or mundane moments to those of motion or activity.
+Within this scope, I am particularly interested in the over-looked details within a larger frame.

-I am equally fascinated and continuously explore the idea of our relationship with technology, and our growing environmental concerns.
-I explore my thoughts on this topic through works which are geometric.
+I am equally fascinated and continuously explore the concept of our evolving relationship with technology and the environment.
+I explore my thoughts on this topic through works which are visually geometric.

 Throughout all my work, I experiment with color, perspective, reality, distortion and its possibilities.
-I observe the relationship between light, air and solid spaces, and seek through color an interconnectivity and synergy within all the parts, with an emphasis on the concealed or overlooked.
+I observe this relationship and seek a connectivity and synergy within all the parts, while creating a visual independence for each.

 Within this realm, I seek to explore the beauty in the simplicity that lies within the layers of complexity.